variantstudios/compasshighschool.org/pages/pac/index.md

 # Compass Parent Action Council (PAC)

 Welcome to the Compass Parent Action Council (PAC).
-We are delighted that you are interested in being involved as a parent member within the Compass community.
+We are delighted that you are interested in being involved as a parent member of the Compass community.
 Take a moment to familiarize yourself with our Mission and all that PAC aims to offer.

 ### Mission

-*The Compass Community Collaborative School Parent Action Council (PAC) is a parent volunteer organization whose objective is to enhance enrich the educational and social environment of Compass Community Collaborative School.*
+*The Compass Community Collaborative School Parent Action Council (PAC) is a parent volunteer organization whose objective is to enhance and enrich the educational and social environment for all members of the Compass community.*

 ### Meetings